TUMFTM/race-simulation/README.md

 based on two artificial neural networks that were trained on real-world timing data to make the race strategy decisions.
 Please keep in mind that our VSE is focused on Formula 1.
 Thus, it only determines whether a driver should come into the pits and which tire compound should be fitted to the car.
 The `reinforcement` option activates a VSE that was trained within the race simulation based on a reinforcement learning (RL) approach.

-Before activating this option, this VSE must be trained at first, see previous section.
+Before activating the `reinforcement` option, consider performing your own training instead of using one of the pre- trained reinforcement VSE, see previous section.
+Pre-trained reinforcement VSE are included for all available races except (partly) wet races.
+This is because the VSE is currently only implemented to handle dry compounds.
+The training was performed against the supervised VSE.
+However, the resulting NNs werde not checked in terms of decision behavior.
+It can therefore be suboptimal!
+The following eleven races were (partly) wet:
+- Budapest 2014
+- Suzuka 2014
+- Austin 2015
+- Silverstone 2016
+- Monte Carlo 2016
+- Sao Paulo 2016
+- Silverstone 2016
+- Shanghai 2017
+- Singapore 2017
+- Hockenheim 2018
+- Hockenheim 2019

 # Publications
 ## Detailed description of the race simulation (deterministic parts)